City Law School

 LPC fees (2017/18): £14,500

 “The quality of the teaching convinced me to stay for the LPC.”

 You certainly get bang for your buck at City, but you'll have to pay quite a few bucks, and beat out a fair few applicants, to get in.
 It's the Grand Old Man of Bar schools, with impressive academics, one-to-one advocacy sessions and a hard-to-beat location surrounded by barristers' chambers.
-Although its LPC is less famous, it offers would-be students an enviable level of personal attention, including their own timetables.
-Both courses emphasise learning by doing, and there's a range of pro bono and extracurricular activities to help sharpen your edge.
+Although its LPC is less famous, it offers would-be students an enviable level of personal attention and small class sizes.
+Both courses emphasise learning by doing, and there's a range of pro bono and extra-curricular activities to help sharpen your edge.
 Students with the travel bug can even volunteer in South Africa!